This language map provides insight into language diversity in the United States and Puerto Rico (all 50 states, Washington D.C., and Puerto Rico).

 There are two different geographic areas used: states and PUMAs (Public Use Microdata Areas).
-PUMAs are contained within states, are built on census tracts and counties, and contain at least 100,000 people.
+PUMAs are contained within states, are built on census tracts and counties, and have a population of roughly 100,000 people.
 PUMAs are redefined every 10 years with the U.S. Census.

 The dataset for this project is the made up of Public Use Microdata Sample (PUMS) data from American Community Survey (ACS) 1-year PUMS files made available by the Census Bureau.

 For more information or to contribute to the project or report an issue, please see the GitHub repo.

 This map shows the number of speakers of languages other than English spoken at home in the United States.
 For more information, see Why We Ask Questions About...
 Language Spoken at Home

 This map hopes to educate the general public about language diversity (different languages spoken) in the United States.
 It could also potentially be used by educators to teach students about language diversity or even by policy makers to better understand where speakers of certain languages reside.

 Where did the data come from?